cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   **Potential loss of data**: All pages in Safari loose their stored data if they are not opened for more than seven days.
 The only way to prevent this reliably is to disable cross site tracking protection in Settings, which may be harmful to your privacy.

-Please make sure that you open CloudpilotEmu on a regular basis (for example by setting a calendar reminder with a link) in order prevent data loss, and save regular backups of your data by exporting sessions and cards.
+    Please make sure that you open CloudpilotEmu regularly and save local backups of any important data by exporting sessions and cards.
+You can click [this link](cpe://itp-reminder) to set up a repeating calendar reminder to open CloudpilotEmu.

     It is possible to decrease the risk of data loss by going to Settings and enabling